MugPand/eq/README.md

-Welcome to EQ, the internet place for sharing emotions, getting advice, and connecting with humans!
 ![EQ app](logo.png)
+Welcome to EQ, the Internet place for sharing emotions, getting advice, and connecting with humans!

 ## Getting Started